-Figure A.5 shows point estimates for the first 24 months after an increase in anticipated purchases by one percentage point of trend originations, together with 95% Newey and West (1987) confidence bands.
-The responses in blue are based on the regressions in (4) and the narrative instrument.
-The responses in red are based on the regressions in (5) and the GSE excess returns instrument.
-For reference, the left panel repeats the responses of total mortgage originations shown in Figure 10.
+Figure A.4 shows point estimates for the first 24 months after an increase in anticipated purchases by one percentage point of trend originations, together with 95% Newey and West (1987) confidence bands.
+For reference, the left panel repeats the responses of total mortgage originations shown in Figure 7.
 The middle panel shows the estimated response of refinancing originations, while the right panel shows the estimated response of originations financing the purchase of a home.
 We note that for the estimates in these two panels, the sample excludes May 1985 to December 1986 because of missing data on refinance shares, see data appendix.

-The results in Figure A.5 are consistent with those for the dollar credit multipliers reported in Section 5.
-Refinancing originations show a gradual increase following the agency purchase shock, regardless of the instrument used for identification.
+The results in Figure A.4 are consistent with those for the dollar credit multipliers reported in Section 5.
+Refinancing originations show a gradual increase following the agency purchase shock.
 Purchase originations also rise, but with a longer delay relative to refinance originations.
-Using the narrative instrument, purchase originations are initially lower for the first six months or so, before rising by similar levels between 12 and 24 months as for the GSE excess returns instrument.
-Using the average share of refinancing originations of 25% over the benchmark sample, the estimates in Figure A.5 imply that refinancing originations account for the larger share of the increase in total originations.
+Purchase originations are initially lower for the first six months or so, before rising between 12 and 24 months.
+Using the average share of refinancing originations of 25% over the benchmark sample, the estimates in Figure A.4 imply that refinancing originations account for the larger share of the increase in total originations.

-Figure A.5 Impulse Responses to a Shock to Anticipated Agency Purchases
+Figure A.4 Impulse Responses to a Shock to Anticipated Agency Purchases

 Notes: The figure shows responses to a one pp. increase in the expected future agency market share measured by agency commitments as a ratio of trend originations.
-Estimates are from local projections-IV regressions instrumented with the narrative policy indicator, see equation (4), or orthogonalized GSE excess stock returns innovations, see equation (5).
-Finer lines and shaded areas are 95% Newey and West (1987) confidence bands.
+Estimates are from local projections-IV regressions instrumented with the narrative policy indicator, see equation (3).
+Finer lines are 68% and 95% Newey and West (1987) confidence bands.
 Sample: Jan 1967 to Dec 2006.
 In the middle and right panels, the sample excludes May 1985 to Dec 1986 because of missing data on refinance shares, see data appendix.

-Figure A.6 compares the response of originations to a traditional monetary policy shock (in red) with the response to the agency purchase shock identified using the narrative instrument (in blue).
+Figure A.5 compares the response of originations to a traditional monetary policy shock (in red) with the response to the agency purchase shock identified using the narrative instrument (in blue).
 Responses to monetary shocks are identified using the Romer and Romer (2004) monetary policy shock measure as an instrument, as explained in Section 7.
-As in Figure 13, the impact of the interest rate shock is scaled such that the maximum decline in the 3-month T-bill rate is identical as for the agency purchase shock identified with the narrative instrument.
-The left panel repeats the responses of total mortgage originations shown in Figure 13 and shows that the agency purchase shock generates a larger increase in total originations.
+As in Figure 12, the impact of the interest rate shock is scaled such that the maximum decline in the 3-month T-bill rate is identical as for the agency purchase shock identified with the narrative instrument.
+The left panel repeats the responses of total mortgage originations shown in Figure 12 and shows that the agency purchase shock generates a larger increase in total originations.
 The middle panel shows the responses of refinancing originations, while the right panel shows the estimated responses of originations financing the purchase of a home.
-The results in Figure A.6 indicate that the differential impact on total originations is due to the different impact on refinancing activity.
+The results in Figure A.5 indicate that the differential impact on total originations is due to the different impact on refinancing activity.
 The response of purchase originations (right panel) is very similar in timing and size across both shocks.
 The response of refinancing originations to monetary policy shock, on the other hand, is much more muted than the response to the agency purchase shocks.

-Figure A.6 Responses to A Shock to Anticipated Agency Purchases Versus a Monetary Policy Shock
+Figure A.5 Responses to a Shock to Anticipated Agency Purchases Versus a Monetary Policy Shock